CLIMAAX/FIRE/03_wildfire_response_model/workflow_description.md

-# Wildfire workflow: FWI response to climate change and affected population
+# Wildfire workflow: FWI response surface model, climate projections and affected population

 This workflow is designed to support the estimation of regional wildfire hazard and the population affected in the context of climate change.